President Trump signs an executive order on voter identification

 “We are unique in that we are one of the very few states that asks you to prove citizenship with documents to vote in state and local elections,” Fifield said.

-Now, citizenship proof documents have to be included in all elections for Arizona citizens.
+Now, proof of citizenship documents have to be included in all elections for Arizona citizens.
 There will also no longer be a “Federal Only” voting option on Arizona ballots.

 Most Arizona counties are already following one of the new rules, which is that all ballots need to be on paper.
 In some counties and in rural areas, people can vote on a screen, and their ballot is printed with their preferences encoded in a barcode or QR code.

-She said that this is an attempt for the government to federalize elections.
-Fifield said that the goal of the order is to secure U.S. citizens’ votes.
+She said this is an attempt for the government to federalize elections.
+Fifield said the goal of the order is to secure U.S. citizens’ votes.

 Jen Fifield, reporter, VoteBeat